 A spokesperson for the PHMSA said he hopes the rule will deter distracted driving by interstate commercial drivers.
 Some of the nation’s largest bus and trucking companies already have company policies against cell phone use by drivers.
 The new rule, however, does not apply to intrastate commercial drivers.
 One federal official commented that he hopes the states follow suit in an effort to cut down on deaths caused by distracted driving.

-Research showed that a commercial driver who takes the time to reach for a phone while driving, is three times more likely to cause a vehicle crash.
+Research showed that a commercial driver who takes the time to reach for a phone while driving is three times more likely to cause a vehicle crash.
 Is the new federal rule sufficient to curb distracted driving by commercial truck and bus drivers?
+Contact our team today to learn more.